 If you are looking for a new job, you are probably wondering about where you should start.
+The good news is, there are lots of career resources.
 People often assume that the best approach is placing their resume with a recruitment agency and then wait for job interview offers to start rolling it.
-However, the reality is quite different, so before you start searching for a job consult the top tips for success below.
+However, the reality is quite different, for Job Help, Interviews, Technical Advice, visit algrim.co.

 1. Find the Right Agency